PennyHow/PyTrx/README.md

 <h3>Citations and permissions</h3>

 We are happy for others to use and adapt PyTrx for their own processing needs.
-If you use PyTrx for scientific papers, please cite some of our previous work which is listed below: <br>
+If you use PyTrx for scientific papers, please cite some of our previous work which is listed below: <br><br>

 <b>*PyTrx methods paper*</b><br>
 How et al. (In Prep.)
 PyTrx: A Python toolbox for deriving velocities, surface areas and line measurements from oblique imagery in glacial environments. <i>Computers & Geosciences</i> <br>